 We then identify the source and propagation path of the noise and the acoustic vibrations.
 We then construct an advanced model of the acoustic or vibratory dispersion inside or outside of industrial buildings.

-Heavy Equipment Soundproofing Methods That Really Work
+Industrial Equipment Soundproofing Methods That Really Work

 When the analysis work is done, we design acoustic solutions for the noisiest machines.
 We offer the possibility of producing technical specifications for suppliers whose equipment requires corrections for improved control of noise and vibrations.